omid/gitversion/README.md

 [![MIT licensed][mit-badge]][mit-url]

-Semantic Versioning for Git projects
+#### Basic Semantic Versioning for Git projects

+The download size of the docker image is only about *30MB* and the actual size of the docker image is only around *80MB*.

 [mit-badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [mit-url]: LICENSE-MIT